sumup/sumup-ios-sdk/README.md

 ## Getting started
 ### Authenticate app
-Before calling any additional feature of the SumUp SDK, you are required to setup the SDK with your Affiliate (Access) Key:
+Before calling any additional feature of the SumUp SDK, you are required to set up the SDK with your Affiliate (Access) Key:
 ```objc
 #import <SumupSDK/SumupSDK.h>